Arshad-Siddiqui/tech-molopoly/README.md

 ## How to initialize

 - Clone this Repo
-- Start backend by running `docker-compose up`
+- Start back and front end by running `docker-compose up`
-- CD into the frontend and run `npm install`
-- Run `npm run dev` in the frontend